What kind of jobs are there in the "Construction" field for Specified Skills (SSW)? Here's what they do!

 What kind of companies are hiring foreign workers Specified Skills (SSW) in the "construction sector"?

-We at JAC are an organization that handles the acceptance of specified skilled workers.
+We at JAC are an organization that accepts Specified Skilled Workers.

-It was established in 2019 to accept and train foreigners who want to work in Japan as skilled workers.
+It was created in 2019 to accept and train foreigners who want to work in Japan as technicians.

-We check whether it is easy for foreigners to work and whether they are receiving the promised salary.
+We check whether foreigners are comfortable working and whether they are receiving the promised amount of salary.

 In the construction industry, you travel to different locations to work.